CommonRoad/environment-model/docs/cpp_dev.md

 #### Ubuntu 20.04
 You need to install the following packages:
-`build-essential git pkg-config wget libomp-dev libeigen3-dev libboost-all-dev uuid-dev libspdlog-dev` All other required packages should be part of the standard Ubuntu installation.
+`build-essential git pkg-config wget libomp-dev libeigen3-dev libboost-all-dev uuid-dev libspdlog-dev default-jdk`, where  default-jdk is only needed for the CommonRoad Monitor or Runtime-Verification repository.
+All other required packages should be part of the standard Ubuntu installation.